apollographql/apollo-client/docs/source/development-testing/static-typing.md

 ## Typing Higher Order Components

-Your first need to write your GraphQL documents with the generated `gql()` function exported from `./src/gql`.
+To type high-order components, begin by defining your GraphQL documents with the generated `gql()` function (from `./src/__generated__/gql`).

-This will generate the associated Query and Query variables types: `GetCharacterQuery` and `GetCharacterQueryVariables`.
+In the below example, this generates the query and variable types (`GetCharacterQuery` and `GetCharacterQueryVariables`).

-Since the result of a query will be sent to the wrapped component as props, we want to be able to tell our type system the shape of those props.
-Here is an example setting types for an operation using the `graphql` higher order component (**note**: the follow sections also work for the query, mutation, and subscription hocs).
+Our wrapped component receives the query's result as props.
+So, we need to tell our type system the _shape_ of these props.
+Below is an example of setting types for an operation using the `graphql` higher-order component.

+> The following logic also works for the query, mutation, and subscription higher-order components!

 ```tsx
 import React from "react";